 Why waste money on air conditioning bills when you have an amazing number of green ways to keep your home cool this summer?
 Air conditioning is not only damaging to the environment but also impacts our health.
 Too much A/C causes dry eyes and skin, headaches, respiratory problems, and allergies.
 All families benefit from healthier ways of keeping cool.

-Clearly there are countless ways each individual and family across Canada can empower themselves to reduce their carbon footprint.
+Clearly, there are countless ways each individual and family across Canada can empower themselves to reduce their carbon footprint.
 This is good news.

 Conquer your energy-wasting habits with energy-saving positive action.
 Every individual ‘green’ action adds up to huge improvements to our environment.
-Who doesn’t want to be a part of effective change?
+Who doesn’t want to be a part of the effective change?

 If you would like to discuss further ways to keep your house cool contact Walls Electrical in Nanaimo.